-1. Select the check box next to the subsection title to include this text in the report.

-A description of the results list displays below the subsection title.
+- Select the check box next to the subsection title to include this text in the report.
+A description of the results list displays below the subsection title. - 2.
+Click the issues list heading to expand the options.

-- 2. Click the issues list heading to expand the options. - 3.
-Select the attributes used to group the results list.
+3. Select the attributes used to group the results list.

-For the list of attributes to group by, see "Working with Issues" on page 51.
 If you group by category, the recommendations, abstract, and explanation for the category are also included in the report.
+For the list of attributes to group by, see "Grouping Issues" on page 53.

-- (Optional) To refine the issues shown in this subsection with the search function, click Advanced.
-For more details about the search syntax, see "Searching for Issues" on page 66. - 5.
+- (Optional) To refine the issues shown in this subsection with a search query, click Advanced.
+For information about the search syntax, see "Searching for Issues" on page 66. - 5.
 Select or clear the Limit number of Issues in each group check box. - 6.
 If you selected the check box, type the number of issues to display per group.

-Editing Charts Subsections
+Editing Chart Subsections